Kate Quilton

-Katie Marie Quilton (born 30 November 1983 in Nuneaton, Warwickshire) is an English television presenter and journalist.
+Katie Marie Quilton (born 30 November 1983) is an English television presenter and journalist.
 She is best known for presenting a number of Channel 4 television series, including Food Unwrapped since 2012.

 Early life

 Quilton grew up in Bury St Edmunds, Suffolk, the youngest of four children.
 She attended Thurston Community College.

 Career

 While at the University of Bristol, Quilton undertook a student equivalent of Morgan Spurlock's Super Size Me, where she ate kebabs for one week for breakfast, lunch and dinner.
 The stunt was picked-up by a national paper.
 Quilton began her career in television while a student, and worked for ITV and the BBC.
 She went on to work as a broadcast journalist in Somerset for the BBC, spending a lot of her time with farmers, and reporting mostly on food.
 At Bristol, Quilton was the editor of Epigram newspaper.

 Quilton was one of Channel 4's commissioning editors, a position she held 2010–14.
 She operated the World Wide Web editorial for some of the channel's biggest shows.
 She manages factual multi-platform commissions including The Food Hospital and Foxes Live.
 She won the BAFTA for Digital Creativity and the Digital Emmy award in 2014.

 She resigned as a commissioning editor in 2014 to focus full-time on Food Unwrapped.
 In 2014, Quilton appeared with Food Unwrapped co-presenter Jimmy Doherty in The World's Best Diet, a one-off show for Channel 4.

 In 2015, she presented Superfoods: The Real Story, a four-part series for Channel 4.
 The show returned for a second series of six episodes in 2016.
 She presented The Shopper's Guide to Saving Money, with David Fishwick, for four episodes in 2015.
 Since January 2016, she has presented Tricks of the Restaurant Trade alongside Simon Rimmer.
 The programming returned for a second series in November 2016.
 For the third series, she was replaced by Sophie Morgan.
 In 2016, she co-presented Be Your Own Doctor on Channel 4, alongside Tamal Ray.
 She took part in a special edition of Christmas University Challenge in December 2016, as part of the University of Bristol alumni team.

 2017 and in 2019, she presented Channel 4's Animal Rescue Live: Supervet Special series with Noel Fitzpatrick and Steve Jones.